 Derby and Derbyshire modern slavery partnership

-The work of the Derby and Derbyshire modern slavery partnership is driven by a vision to protect the public by identifying and safeguarding victims and potential victims of modern slavery / human trafficking and by relentlessly targeting those who enable or facilitate this criminality.
-This vision is driven by a 3-year Strategy (2020 to 2023), which focuses on the 4 strategic themes - pursue, prevent, protect and prepare and are in line with Government’s Modern Slavery Strategy 2015, whereby reducing the threat and vulnerability to victims in Derbyshire as follows.
+The work of the Derby and Derbyshire modern slavery Partnership (“The Partnership”) is driven by a vision to protect the public by identifying and safeguarding victims and potential victims of modern slavery / human trafficking and by relentlessly targeting those who enable or facilitate this criminality.
+This vision was previously driven by a three-year Strategy (2020-2023), which focuses on the four strategic themes – Pursue, Prevent, Protect and Prepare and are in line with Government’s modern slavery Strategy 2015, whereby reducing the threat and vulnerability to victims in Derbyshire as follows:

 Reducing threat

-Prosecuting and disrupting individuals and groups responsible for modern slavery (pursue / prevent).
+Prosecuting and disrupting individuals and groups responsible for modern slavery (Pursue / Prevent).

 Reducing vulnerability